 However, there is a transitional period in South Australia for moving to the new GHS-based system.
 Workplace chemicals will not need to be re-classified or re-labelled immediately.
 During this transitional period, manufacturers may use either the GHS for classification, labelling and SDS, or the previous hazardous substances and dangerous goods classification systems.

 The transitional period ends on 31 December 2016.
 From 1 January 2017 all workplace chemicals must be classified according to the GHS, and labels and SDS must be updated.

 Please note that some hazardous chemicals are excluded from the labelling provisions of the WHS Regulations and therefore the Code does not apply to those chemicals.

 Refer to page 3 of the Code for more information on exclusions.

 The GHS is a single internationally agreed system of chemical classification and hazard communication through labelling and SDS.
 The GHS is published by the United Nations and includes harmonised criteria for the classification of physical hazards, health hazards and environmental hazards.

 For modifications to the requirements of the GHS, refer to Schedule 6 of the WHS Regulations.
-A copy of the current Australian version of the GHS is available from Safe Work Australia.

 Responsibility for labelling